Maduki-tech/java_generate.nvim/README.md

 # Java Generation Nvim

-> Tool for extracting classes and generate a Test File for them
+> Tool for extracting classes/methodes and generate a Test File for them

+![./doc/demo.gif]